TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

 y = dt1$CD56
 ```

+Randomly split the data 50/50 into training and test sets:

 ``` r
 set.seed(1) # so your random numbers are identical to mine.
 # the training set is a random 50% of the data